tdwg/mids/current-draft /MIDS-definition-v0.17-13Jul2023.md

   <tfoot>
    <tr>
     <th style="font-weight:400;text-align:left" colspan="3" >
      Note:	Level 0 is equivalent to creating a simple catalogue record containing a physical specimen identifier, such as a barcode number.
-Level 0 often precedes fuller digitization steps that yield more detailed information.
+Level 0 often precedes fuller digitisation steps that yield more detailed information.
 Hence, level 0 is termed a pre-level.
 Nevertheless, level 0 data is useful minimum information for advertising or knowing about the existence of specimens.
     </th>
    </tr>
   <tfoot>
 </table>

 **<span style="text-decoration:underline;">MIDS level 1</span>** is a basic level of information about a specimen.
 The creation of a basic digital record with an identifier enables all other information (including images and/or other media types) to be associated with a single physical specimen.
-Two elements to define the scope of a physical specimen and to provide some information about the kind of object, as well as the institution in which the specimen is held included to create a virtual representation of the physical collections, enabling similar search and browsing capabilities online as researchers and curators would have at the cabinets of physical specimens.
+Two elements to define the scope of a physical specimen and to provide some information about the kind of object, as well as the institution in which the specimen is held, are included to create a virtual representation of the physical collections, enabling similar search and browsing capabilities online as researchers and curators would have at the cabinets of physical specimens.
 Two metadata elements are included to provide information about when the record was last updated as well as how the user is permitted to use the information.

 **<span style="text-decoration:underline;">MIDS level 0</span>** (usually being established prior to any formal digitization and hence considered a pre-level) is a bare level of information that exists to make an association between a physical specimen with its identifier (barcode, for example) and an entry in a catalogue or database.
-One early action in a digitization process is the creation of a database record that acknowledges or coincides with the existence or accession of a physical specimen into a collection, but not necessarily with any other information digitized at that stage.
+One early action in a digitisation process is the creation of a database record that acknowledges or coincides with the existence or accession of a physical specimen into a collection, but not necessarily with any other information digitised at that stage.
 Note, however that image(s) can be generated and referenced at this early stage.

 ## 3.6 Information elements expected and expansion beyond the minimum